Walkerville girls use big third quarter to turn away Pentwater

 Pentwater’s Haidyn Adams worked to keep pace with Yamaguchi in the first half.
 She scored seven of the Falcons’ 13 first half points.

 “Of course, that’s how this season goes.
-Not to belittle anything, it just felt like we were fighting an uphill batter all year long.”
+Not to belittle anything, it just felt like we were fighting an uphill battle all year long.”

 The lead quickly grew to double digits with some outside shooting from the Wildcats.
-Yamaguchi and Julie Sheehy each canned 3-pointers while Macy Garrett sank four points.
-Sheehy’s 3 forced a timeout from Pentwater.
+Yamaguchi and Julie Sheehy each canned three-pointers while Macy Garrett sank four points.
+Sheehy’s three forced a timeout from Pentwater.

 “Props to them.
 We knew they were going to do that.
-We knew if we didn’t get out on them, they would hit those shorts,” Gorton said.
+We knew if we didn’t get out on them, they would hit those shots,” Gorton said.

 The Wildcats were able to lengthen the lead in the fourth quarter behind Zamorah De La Paz.
 She scored five points early in the frame, and it pushed Walkerville’s lead out even more.
 It nearly went to 20 points.